 If you’re looking for a truly magical experience for all the family this Christmas 2021, a trip on The Polar Express Devon train at South Devon Railway must surely be top of the list!

 AD | Disclaimer – This post is an advertisement feature with The Polar Express and South Devon Railway.

-After the strangest of years, why not treat yourselves and children to one of the most festive and fun experiences they are ever likely to have.
+After the strangest of two years, and the event being cancelled last year, why not treat yourselves and children to one of the most festive and fun experiences they are ever likely to have.
 Take them on board The Polar Express at Buckfastleigh Station and make their Christmas dreams come true.

 I can’t wait to see my boys’ faces when the steam engine rolls into the station ready to take them on a magical journey I know they’ll be bowled over by.
 I’m getting excited already!